marcusoftnet/marcusoftnet.github.io/_posts/2017-08-09-flow-in-the-pit.md

 ---
 layout: post
-title: "Flow in the F1-pit - thoughts on an inspiring video"
+title: Flow in the F1-pit - thoughts on an inspiring video
-author: "Marcus Hammarberg"
+author: Marcus Hammarberg
 date: 2017-08-09 11:26:20
 tags:
  - Lean